krsoninikhil/job-queue-redis/README.md

 ```bash
 python worker.py <available_cpu> <available_memory>
 ```
 Here `available_cpu` is in percentange and `available_memory` is in bytes.

-- Run tests with:
+To run any docker related task, minimum memory limit is 4MB

+- Almost all the functionality can be understood by reading examples in `tests.py`.
+Execute tests by:
 ```bash
 python tests.py
 ```
-This should not throw any exceptions.
+For a successful execution, this should not throw any exceptions.
+- If you need help setting up, please [contact](http://nikhilsoni.me/contact/).

 ## Known Caveats